ShawnBeasleyOTRS/doc-user/content/tickets/ticket-zoom.rst

 The menu is extensible and menu items can be grouped into drop-down lists.

+Colors
+   There are three possible colors used to mark the type of article.
+Red, is an article not visible for the customer user.
+Yellow is a system message.
+White articles are visible for the customer user.

 Mark or Unmark
    Use this menu item to mark article as important or to remove the important flag from the article.
 Important articles have a red information flag in the *Article Overview* widget.